oven-sh/bun/README.md

 #### CSS ~Parser~ Scanner

-Speedy (currently) does not have a CSS Parser.
+Bun (currently) does not have a CSS Parser.
 But, it still processes CSS.

 Most CSS processors work something like this: